cs432-websci-spr20/assignments/HW0.md

 **Q3.** Answer the following questions:
 * a) What is your GitHub username?
 * b) Accept the GitHub Classroom invitation for HW0.
 What is the URL of the generated repo?
-* c) Now that you are a member of the class organization, what other repositories exist in the organization?

 ## Markdown